 Price: The sky’s the limit when it comes to cardio equipment.
 Set your price range, and then find treadmills that fit into that scope.
 It’s also worth noting that some of the less expensive treadmills on the market don’t offer financing options.

 Warranty: For treadmills priced under $600, not all will come with long-lasting warranties.
-The XTERRA T150 (lifetime frame warranty) and the ProForm Pro City L6 (10-year frame warranty) both come with more than reasonable warranties for the price.
-Some of the other machines on this list only offer a year tops.
+The XTERRA T150 comes with an exceptional lifetime warranty for the price, but some of the other machines on this list only offer a year tops.
 I suggest going with the product that you feel most comfortable with both price and warranty.

 Weight limit: This is important to consider for anyone teetering around 200 pounds.
 Some of the machines on this list have a 220-pound maximum user weight.
 We suggest paying attention to this factor because budget-friendly treadmills don’t often support the same kind of weight as commercial products.